SpektraSystems/Azure-Synapse-Analytic-Day/README.md

   ![](media/labguide.png)

-### Virtual Machine & Lab Guide
+## Virtual Machine & Lab Guide

-Your virtual machine is your workhorse throughout the workshop.
-The lab guide is your roadmap to success.
+In the integrated environment, the lab VM serves as the designated workspace, while the lab guide is accessible on the right side of the screen.

+**Note**: Kindly ensure that you are following the instructions carefully to ensure the lab runs smoothly and provides an optimal user experience.

 ## Exploring Your Lab Resources